tHowl-1/Myth-of-Manna/README.md

 FEATURES:

-Includes basic world generation, movement, collisions, and action handling for a simple roguelike. dditionally, entity interactions are handled using a component and event system.
+Includes basic world generation, movement, collisions, and action handling for a simple roguelike game.
+Additionally, entity interactions are handled using a component and event system.
 Rendering is handled using libtcod and prints ascii characters onto the console.
 The game also features a newly added inventory system.

 WORLD GEN: